1aziz/toledo/README.md

         ├── Configures Flux to sync from a GitHub repository └── Uses the specified branch, repository, and cluster configuration path
 ```

-## Explore the Repository

-### **`halo-toledo` Demo App**

-- **Location**:

-  - Source code: `./halo-toledo/src`
-  - Kubernetes configurations: `./halo-toledo/deploy`

-- **What to Do**:
-  - Review the app's source code and deployment configurations to understand how applications are deployed using GitOps.
-  - Experiment with deploying and updating the app within your local cluster.

-### **Bring Your Own Applications**

-This repository is designed to be extended with your own applications.
-You can fork the repo and tailor it to your specific learning or project need (e.g. to build a home lab).

-- **Steps**:

-  1. Create a new directory under the `./apps` folder:
-     Example: `./apps/my-new-app`
-  2. Inside your new app directory, create the following structure:
-     ```
-     ./apps/my-new-app
-     ├── src    # Application source code
-     └── deploy # Kubernetes deployment configurations (e.g., Deployments, Services)
-     ```

 ## GitOps